 Live music can be seen and heard every day and night of the week in Nashville.
 The world-famous honky tonks, located on Broadway, offer free live music 365 days a year.
 And with more than 150 music venues around town ranging from large arenas and concert halls to small clubs, featuring nearly every genre of music, it’s easy to see why this is the city that “music calls home.”

 Music festivals and events fill Nashville’s calendar throughout the year.
 From large festivals such as the CMA Music Festival and Bonnaroo to events like the CMA and CMT Awards, Nashville continues to be a place for the biggest names in music to perform.

-Nashville proudly proclaims itself to be Music City and is making strategic efforts to continue to foster young musicians and entice musicians of all genres to write, record and live here.
-The Music City Music Council, established in 2009, was formed to strategically grow and strengthen Nashville’s creative community.
+Nashville proudly proclaims itself to be Music City and is making strategic efforts to continue to foster young musicians and entice musicians of all genres to write, record, and live here.
+The Music City Music Council was formed to strategically grow and strengthen Nashville’s creative community.

 There’s truly no other place in the world like Nashville.
 Its connection to music is unequalled, and its reputation as Music City has been consistently proven for over 200 years.
 Welcome to the city where music is written, recorded, and performed every single day.
 Welcome to Music City.